sparkflows/sparkflows-docs/docs/installation/credential-store/azure-keyvault.rst

 Configuring Azure Key Vault
 ===========================

-You can configure Azure Key Vault in Fire Insights.
+You can configure Azure Key Vault in Sparkflows.
 Below are the steps for configuring Azure Key Vault:

 Prerequisites
 ----